777 Logo

 I don't treat the homepage like an invitation to play immediately.
 I treat it like a routing screen.
 The cleanest way to stay controlled is to pick one intent and follow it in a straight line—no wandering through banners, no clicking everything “just to see.”

-If I’m browsing, I go to Slots first and shortlist games based on comfort (volatility tolerance, feature complexity, pacing).
-If I’m ready to play, I go to Login only after I’ve decided a time cap and spend cap.
+If I'm browsing, I go to Slots first and shortlist games based on comfort (volatility tolerance, feature complexity, pacing).
+If I'm ready to play, I go to Login only after I've decided a time cap and spend cap.
 If a term is unclear, Glossary comes before any money decision.
-And if I’m mostly on mobile, I evaluate the App as a stability tool—only if it improves readability, controls, and session discipline.

 Homepage Intent Where I Go Next My First Action What I Refuse to Do Notes